4 Secrets to Paying off Debt, Building Wealth and Never Worrying About Money Again

 It takes two minutes to see if you qualify for up to $100,000 online.
 You do need to give Fiona a real phone number in order to qualify, but don’t worry — they won’t spam you with phone calls.

 2. Stop Overpaying for Stuff Online

-Wouldn’t it be nice if you got an alert any time you’re shopping on Amazon or Walmart.com and you’re about to get ripped off?
+Wouldn’t it be nice if you got an alert any time you’re shopping online and you’re about to pay more than you need to?

-Just add it to your browser for free, and before you check out, it’ll check other websites, including Walmart, eBay and others to see if your item is available for cheaper.
+Just add it to your browser for free, and before you check out, it’ll check to see if your item is available for cheaper somewhere else or if you are getting the best price available.
 Plus, you can get coupon codes, set up price-drop alerts and even see the item’s price history.

 In the last year, this has saved people $160 million.
 You can get started in just a few clicks to see if you’re overpaying online.

 Here’s the thing: your current car insurance company is probably overcharging you.
 But don’t waste your time hopping around to different insurance companies looking for a better deal.